HasanJamal96/RPi_Fingerprint_Sensor/README.md

 In this project user can add and remove fingerprints.
-It can also checks if fingerprint exist is database and unlock the door ik exist.
+It can also checks if fingerprint exist is database and unlock the door if exist.